 5.5 Coaches and officials are expected to highlight appropriate behaviour and skill development; administrators will create opportunities to improve the standard of coaching and officiating.

-5.6 Administrators will seek to ensure that everyone involved in ISA school sport emphasises fair play and the quality of games, not winning at all costs.
+5.6 Administrators will seek to ensure that everyone involved in ISA school sport emphasises fair play, fun, good citizenship and game quality, rather than focusing on winning at all costs.